-- The maximum number of securities to be issued under the RSU plan shall not exceed 8,695,500 common shares.
-To December 31, 2023, no restricted share units have been issued by the board of directors. - ii.
-The maximum number of securities to be issued under the DSU plan shall not exceed 8,695,500 common shares.
-To December 31, 2023, no deferred share units have been issued by the board of directors.
+i) The maximum number of securities to be issued under the RSU plan shall not exceed 8,695,500 common shares.
+As of December 31, 2024, no restricted stock units have been issued by the Board of Directors.

+ii) The maximum number of securities to be issued under the DSU plan shall not exceed 8,695,500 common shares.
+As of December 31, 2024, no deferred share units have been issued by the Board of Directors.